Blog: overwoundCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The section reproduced here is from my page about watch movements

-One common description by sellers is that a watch is not going because it has been "over wound".
-This is nonsense.
-It is like saying that a car won't start because the fuel tank is full of fuel.
-Don't believe stories that being over wound is a fault in itself, or that a watch will stop because it is over wound.
-Just like a car with a full tank of fuel that won't start, the reason the watch doesn't go is because there is something wrong with it.
+Just like a car with a full tank of petrol that won't start, the reason a fully wound watch won't go is because there is something wrong with it.
 This might be something simple that is easy to fix, and it might be something serious that could be very expensive, or even impossible, to fix.

-It is really quite difficult to damage a watch by winding it - unless you have a vice-like grip, muscles like a gorilla, and no sense of feeling.
-Watches are built to be worn by normal human beings, so when you are winding a watch and feel that the crown doesn't want to turn any more, then just stop winding.
-You can't actually stop a watch by "over winding" it — when the spring is fully wound and you let go of the crown, if there is nothing wrong with it the watch will start running.
+It is really quite difficult to damage a watch by winding it – unless you have a grip like a vice, muscles like a gorilla, and no sense of feeling.
+Watches are built to be worn by normal human beings.
+You can't actually stop a watch by “over winding” it, although if you keep trying to turn the crown when the watch is fully wound this can cause the balance to swing too far and might cause damage.

 If you have had a watch for a few years and it doesn't wind easily, varies in its timekeeping or stops unexpectedly, then it most likely needs a service.
 All mechanical watches need a service every few years to clean out old gummed up oil and replace it with fresh.
 You wouldn't run a car for years without changing the oil, would you?

-However, if you are thinking about buying a watch and the seller describes it as overwound, then you need to be extremely cautious.
-The seller might actually believe that this is the problem, or they might be trying to hide the fact that there is something seriously wrong with the watch; caveat emptor, buyer beware.
+If you are thinking about buying a watch and the seller describes it as over wound, then you need to be extremely cautious.
+It is possible that the seller might actually believe that this is the problem, or they might be trying to hide the fact that there is something seriously wrong with the watch; caveat emptor, buyer beware.

 If it was your watch and it stopped working, then you would know its history and whether you had done something to it, such as dropped it.
 But with an unknown watch you don't know what has happened to it in its lifetime.
 It may be that the watch has not been serviced and the oil has gummed up; a simple service would sort this out fairly cheaply.
 But it could also be that there is a more severe problem, such as a broken balance staff or some internal wear or damage.
 This would be more expensive to rectify, quite possibly much more expensive, and sometimes even impossible, to fix – or impossibly expensive.